Workaholic: The Ultimate Guide to Identifying Workaholism in 2019

 - Many of us are concerned with image.
 We think that looking busy makes people think we are important and gains their admiration.
 By seeking others' approval of us, we lose ourselves.

-What are the characteristics of a workaholic?
+There is more to the story beyond control freaks perfectionists.
 Workaholics Anonymous has outlined 20 of the most common characteristics of those who struggle with work addiction.
 Characteristics of a workaholic vary from person to person, so you may not relate to every single one.
 These serve as a guideline and a way to see if you notice similar patterns in yourself.
 It’s important to keep an open heart and mind when reviewing, without passing judgement on yourself or others.

 - It is very difficult for us to relax.
 We often, if not always, feel the need to get just a few more tasks done before we can feel good about ourselves and allow ourselves to relax.
 When we do complete these tasks, we find just a few more that we need to complete, and then a few more....
 These uncontrollable desires often result in frantic, compulsive working.
 We are powerless to control this pattern.